terrimporter/Chronosequence_HarvestType/README.md

 # README

-This repository contains the supplementary digital resources, scripts, and files used in the paper Porter et al., 2024 "Soil bacteria, fungi, and arthropod communities following full tree clearcut and salvage harvest have different early successional dynamics compared with post-wildfire patterns."
+This repository contains the supplementary digital resources, scripts, and files used in the preprint Porter et al., 2024 "Soil communities following clearcut and salvage harvest have different early successional dynamics compared with post-wildfire patterns."

 ## How to cite